adityadhopade/interview_deck/docker_compose_trivia.md

 ![Alt text](image-5.png)

-- Now here if I want to build the image I do not need to build them seprately.
+- Now here if I want to build the image I do not need to build them separately.

 - No need to Update them seprately also
   ![Alt text](image-6.png)